 It’s ok, I know what a picky oatmeal eater I am.

-A few years ago I tried a Baked Biscoff Oatmeal and really enjoyed eating oatmeal that way.
-I had completely forgotten about it until awhile ago when I was trying to come up with something different for our kids to eat for breakfast.
+A few years ago I tried this Baked Biscoff Oatmeal and really enjoyed eating oatmeal that way.
+I had completely forgotten about it until recently when I was trying to come up with something different for our kids to eat for breakfast.

-That one stood out from the old breakfast recipes, and I knew I need to make it again.
+As I looked through some of our old breakfast recipes I saw this baked oatmeal, and I knew I need to make it again.

 For this baked oatmeal I took one of my favorite sandwich flavors and turned it into breakfast food.

 Peanut butter and honey sandwiches were one of my favorites when I was in elementary school.
 The honey would soak into the bread and kind of harden by the time we ate lunch.
 Oh, those sandwiches were so good.